|

 What is the Sit to Stand Exercise from the floor

 The sit-to-stand exercise is a physical performance test that measures an individual’s lower body strength and mobility.
 It is commonly used to assess longevity and mobility for older adults and those of us in midlife to identify balance, muscle coordination, flexibility, and strength issues.
 Older adults will practice this movement from a sturdy chair.
-(If this is you, I would encourage you to look into an exercise program I helped create for the Stabilizer-at Stabilized Steps.
-This program offers chair exercises with an assisted stabilizer to help you build strength.)
+(If this is you, I would encourage you to look into my program designed for those with less mobility-Moving with Ease.
+This program offers chair exercises and exercises to help you build strength and movement from a seated position.)
 Midlife adults tend to practice this movement with low chairs or all the way to the floor.

 During the test, you will start in a standing position and then move to the floor, ending with your bottom on the floor, in a sitting position.
 You then will stand back up.
 The goal is not to use your hands, elbows, or knees to help you down or up off the floor.
 Each time you use a hand or knee for help, you will lose a point.
 This is a functional exercise to assess your muscle strength, joint mobility, risk of falls, and it is a significant predictor of mortality.